 Below is a simplified view of the above chart, only showing the fund with the top relative momentum.
 There are a few periods of back and forth when each fund’s momentum was similar, but the relative momentum step typically stays in one region for years at a time.

-For example, the chart below calculates the average 12-month future return of domestic stocks since 1994 based on two different scenarios: one where the average momentum metric was positive and another where the average momentum metric was negative.
+For example, the chart below calculates the average 12-month future return of domestic stocks since 1994 based on two different scenarios: one where the average momentum metric was positive and another where the momentum metric was negative.
 You can see that periods of positive momentum were typically followed by stronger returns.

 Referring to the above relative momentum example, international stocks were outperforming U.S. stocks as of 12/31/2017.
-The +26.2% average momentum of international stocks was also higher than the +1.5% average momentum of SHV (the hurdle asset), meaning international stocks had positive momentum.
-In this scenario, the trend model would thus be invested in international stocks.
+The +26.2% average momentum of international stocks was also higher than the +1.5% average momentum of SHV (the hurdle asset), meaning international stocks also had positive momentum.
+In this scenario, the trend model would be invested in international stocks.

 Movement uses these funds, rather than a blended fund that tracks the popular Bloomberg Barclays Aggregate Bond index, to avoid taking credit risk when the trend model avoids stock exposure.
 Movement also uses intermediate-term funds (rather than short-term or long-term bond funds) to avoid taking an active stance on the future direction of interest rates.
 This is explained further on the passive model page.

 The final step in the trend model is to rebalance the model to reflect recent data.
 Most active investors run monthly models, meaning the models are rebalanced based on data at the end of the month.
-Movement’s approach is different for two reasons: 1) monthly models implicitly bet on the last day of the month to be the best day to rebalance, and 2) monthly models tend to underestimate true volatility.
+Movement’s approach is different for two reasons: 1) monthly models implicitly bet on the last day of the month to be the best day to rebalance, and 2) monthly models tend to underestimate volatility.

-The first reason is called timing luck and represents the amount of potential over or underperformance of a strategy solely due to its rebalancing date.
-The second reason why Movement doesn’t rebalance monthly is because monthly observations don’t capture volatility that happens within a month.
+The first reason is called timing luck and represents the amount of potential over or underperformance of a strategy solely due to its rebalancing date.5 The second reason why Movement doesn’t rebalance monthly is because monthly observations don’t capture volatility that happens within a month.
 For example, the max drawdown of international stocks in October 2008 based on monthly data is -22%.
 The drawdown when calculated with daily data is -34%.
-Monthly models observe fewer data points and underestimate volatility.
+Monthly models observe fewer data points and underestimate risk.

 Movement’s solution is to rebalance the trend model once a week but freeze the model’s stance for thirty days after a new position is initiated.
 This helps avoid wash sales in taxable accounts and also reduces back-and-forth trading.